LovroNguyen/jukebox/README.md

 # jukebox
-This is the coursework of Object Oriented Programming  (COMP1752) in my university.
+This is the coursework of Object Oriented Programming (COMP1752) project in my university.